pwikapanel/site-admin/README.md

 * * * * *
 </details>

-### Svija Site Management
+### Pwika Site Management

 These files are used to create and manage accounts on a fresh server or existing server.

-See [github.com/svijasvg/server](https://github.com/svijasvg/server) for server configuration.
+See [github.com/pwikapanel/server](https://github.com/pwikapanel/server) for server configuration.

 Initial notes:
 - an [Akamai](https://cloud.linode.com) **Nanode** can handle up to **10 accounts**
-- Svija sites are created by duplicating an existing Svija site
+- Pwika sites are created by duplicating an existing Pwika site
-  there is no such thing as a "blank" Svija site.
+  there is no such thing as a "blank" Pwika site.

 ---